AsvnDG/W11-Desktop-Mod/AutoHide Taskbar/README.md

+The script will refresh every 2 second (meaning wasting a lot of cpu, If you’re using a laptop your battery should drain quite fast)

 you need to install python and install module pygetwindow and pywin32

 I use python 3.11.9 and add it to PATH